-A look At the Negative Effects of Technology on Humans
+A look At the Negative Effects of Technology on Society and Humans

 Devices like computers, mobile phones, and tablets run the world today.
 The explosion of technology in the market has many people never imagining their lives without these gadgets today.